 The Company continues to monitor the COVID-19 pandemic, which has had an impact on current operations, and could create significant uncertainty for the Company and its future operations.
-Countries around the world are imposing lockdowns, and are asking people to self-isolate or practice social distancing to reduce the spread of the virus.
-Cordoba's primary focus remains on the health and safety of its employees and contractors as well as its host communities.
-To this end, all staff and contractors in Colombia, the United States and Canada have been working from home and self-monitoring for signs of infection since late March 2020.
-In Colombia, a Presidential Order was issued on March 20, 2020 for mandatory nation-wide isolation beginning at midnight on March 24, 2020, which includes strict limits on the movement of people, a restriction on international and domestic air travel and the closure of non-essential businesses.
-This order has been extended numerous times and is currently in place until May 31, 2020.
+Countries around the world are imposing lockdowns and are asking people to self-isolate or practice social distancing to reduce the spread of the virus.
+Cordoba's primary focus remains on the health and safety of its employees and contractors, as well as its host communities.
+To this end, all staff and contractors in Colombia, the United States and Canada began working from home and self-monitoring for signs of infection in late March 2020.
+In Colombia, a presidential order was issued on March 20, 2020 for mandatory nation-wide isolation beginning on March 24, 2020, which includes strict limits on the movement of people, a restriction on international and domestic air travel and the closure of non-essential businesses.
+This order currently in place until August 31, 2020, has been extended numerous times and could be extended further by the Colombian government.
 The Company continues to monitor ongoing developments surrounding COVID-19 and is prepared for continued short-term impacts to the Company and its operations.
-This could have a material adverse effect on the Company, results from operations, and the ability of the Company to raise financing.
+The COVID-19 pandemic could have a material adverse effect on the Company, results from operations, and the ability of the Company to raise financing.